-Education in the Philippines is based on public, private schools and colleges, universities, technical and vocational institutions.
-The National Government undertook public education.
-Every country has its own system of education which can be Pre schooling, middle schooling and higher education.
-Likewise, the Philippines education is based on the “Trifocalized” system which refers to the training of students in three levels of Philippines Education.
-The three levels are basic education, technical -vocational education and training and higher education.
+The Philippines has public (undertaken by the National Government), private schools and colleges, universities, technical and vocational institutions.
+Every country has their system of academics which can be Pre schooling, middle schooling and higher studies.
+Likewise, the Philippines education is a “Trifocalized” system.
+It relates to the training of students in three levels of Philippines Education – primary, technical -vocational education and training, furthermore higher education.

-The basis for education starts from pre schooling which starts at the age of 7 to 12 years.
-The academic year starts from June till March.
-The first six years of education is compulsory in the Philippines, the subjects like maths, science, English, Filipino and social science.
-Apart from these it also provides facilities to study other extracurricular subjects such as arts, music, and physical education and health.
-English and Filipino are the main communicating languages for teaching.
-Philippine has both a private and public education system for children which are governed by the Department of Education, the Commission on Higher Education(CHED) and the Technical Education and Skills Development Authority (TESDA) providing quality education to students.
+Pre-schooling starts at the age of 7 to 12 years.
+The academic year duration is from June till March.
+The first six years of education is compulsory in the Philippines.
+Students learn basic subjects like maths, science, English, Filipino and social science.
+Apart from these, it also provides facilities to study other extracurricular subjects such as arts, music, physical education, and health.
+English and Filipino are the mediums of instruction.
+The Philippines has both a private and public education system for children.
+Middle education is also a part of primary academics.
+They are governed by:

-Coming to the secondary education, it is known as Paaralang Secondary which comprises 4 grades.
-It is prescribed for both private and public schools.
+Secondary education is known as Paaralang Secondary.
+It comprises four grades for both private and public schools.

 The subjects that the students must learn are:

-- Second year- Filipino 2, Algebra 2, Biology, English 2, Asian history
+- The second-year- Filipino 2, Algebra 2, Biology, English 2, Asian history

-- Third year – Filipino 3, Geometry, Chemistry
+- The third-year – Filipino 3, Geometry, Chemistry

-Tertiary Education is offered by some Universities having a wide range of undergraduate degree programs to students.
-Public Education provide an environment wherein students get relatively good knowledge in different fields, and English as medium of instruction.
-They are funded by the government.
+Some Universities offer tertiary education having a wide array of undergraduate degree programs to students.
+Public Education provides an environment wherein students get relatively good knowledge in different fields.
+Furthermore, English remains the medium of instruction.

-There are also private institutions providing tertiary education are Catholic non-profit organizations.
-They offer 4-year degree courses with 2 semesters a year.
+Government funds tertiary educational programs.
+But, there are also private institutions providing tertiary education like Catholic non-profit organizations.
+They offer 4-year degree courses with two semesters each year.

 .
 Ateneo de Manila University